 “Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these.”
 Mark 10:14

-Bible: The Deep Roots Bible Curriculum is used.
-This is an Apologetics and Worldview Bible Curriculum developed to equip students with the tools and training to standfirm in the face of today’s cultural challenges.
+BIBLE: Students learn through Deep Roots Bible Curriculum, which is an Apologetics and Worldview Bible curriculum developed to equip students with the tools and training to stand firm in the face of today’s cultural challenges.
 Students also learn Red Star Scripture passages and recite them from memory.

-Reading: Students read books such as The Door in the Wall, Medallion, The Apprentice, and The Magic Bicycle to continue improving their comprehension skills, learn literary devices, and critical thinking skills.
+READING: Students read books such as Sign of the Beaver, Medallion, Amos Fortune, and Shakespeare to continue improving their comprehension skills and learn literary devices and critical thinking skills.

-Language/Writing: Students learn dictation skills; practice spelling; review grammar rules through jingles; write, label, and classify sentences; and write paragraphs and correspondence letters.
+LANGUAGE/WRITING: Students learn dictation skills, practice spelling, review grammar rules through jingles, and write, label, and classify sentences.
+They also write paragraphs and correspondence letters.

-Math: Students focus on multiplication and division and deepening of fractional understanding, including equivalent fractions and addition and subtraction of fractions.
+MATH: Students focus on multiplication and division and deepen their understanding of fractions, including equivalent fractions and addition and subtraction of fractions.
 Instruction also includes angles, area, perimeter formulas, and line symmetry.

-Spanish: Students receive instruction in practical and developmentally-appropriate Spanish and practice the language through interactive stations.
-They memorize Bible verses and continue learning how to pray in Spanish.
-Students study Spanish-speaking countries and their cultures.
+SPANISH: Students receive instruction in practical and developmentally appropriate Spanish and practice through interactive stations.
+They memorize Bible verses, continue learning how to pray in Spanish, and study Spanish-speaking countries and cultures.

-Art: Students study various artists and cultures, as well as elements of art and principles of design, while exploring different types of media to create their artworks.
-Art is connected to the 4th grade study of Medieval Times and the Renaissance.
-Students learn, apply, and synthesize the art and architecture from this time period.
+ART: Students study various artists, cultures, elements of art, and principles of design while exploring different types of media to create their artwork.
+Art is connected to their study of the Middle Ages and the Renaissance.
+They will learn, apply, and synthesize art and architecture from these periods.

-Special events include the Medieval Festival, where the food, dress and customs of the Middle Ages come to life in a banquet, and the Evening of Truth, Beauty, and Goodness, a Hill Country fine arts event.
+Special events include the Speech Meet, Medieval Festival, where the food, dress, and customs of the Middle Ages come to life in a banquet, and the Evening of Truth, Beauty, and Goodness – an annual Hill Country fine arts event.

-Our field studies enrich our curriculum and may include the Texas State Renaissance Festival, Austin Symphony Orchestra Youth Program, and The Harry Ransom Center at UT.
+Our field studies enrich our curriculum and include the Texas State Renaissance Festival and The Harry Ransom Center at UT.